makersacademy/chitter-challenge/README.md

 On the app folder the application_controller.rb sets the routes.

 Models Peep and User are responsible for creating relations and manipulating the data stored in.

+## Improvements to be made
+- [ ] making use of flash
+- [ ] refactoring the application controller and delegating responsibilities
+- [ ] Test the password authentication